ygypt/lang/grammar.md

 sake : ke is introduced
 sake ka : ke has ka
 sake ka ki : ke has ka and ki
-sake xeko : ke has the existence of ko
+sake xeko : ke has the action of ko existing ??
+?? ke has the responsibility of ko's existence?
+?? ke has the soul of ko?
+?? ke has the equivalence of ko?
 ```
 ```
 ca causation (x caused y)